Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 <!-- TODO: Show where to get the schema description, and when it will be available through the public FSS. -->

-As the simplest example, an asset of type `autodesk.design:assets.binary-1.0.0` will have only one component `autodesk.design:assets.binary-1.0.0`, and this is enough to fulfill its role of storing data related to location, status, and type of the binary data.
+As the simplest example, an asset of type `autodesk.design:assets.binary-1.0.0` has only one component `autodesk.design:assets.binary-1.0.0`, and this is enough to fulfill its role of storing data related to location, status, and type of the binary data.

 <!-- TODO: Explain the `autodesk.design:components.base-1.0.0` component which is present in all, except binary assets. -->

 ### Relationships

 Relationships are entities whose primary scope is to keep track of **connections** between different assets.
-For this purpose, additional to the fields general to entities, each relationship has also two additional special fields as follows:
+For this purpose, additional to the fields common to entities, each relationship has also two additional special fields as follows:

 ```json
 "from": {